AshKyd/CCVal/readme.md

   ./bin/akcreditcard

 ## Usage (Ruby Code)
-This class can be used anywhere like so:
+This class can be installed as a ruby gem andused anywhere like so:

-    require 'akcreditcard';
+    require 'akcreditcard'
     my_card = AKCreditCard.new("0000-0000-0000-0000")

 The constructor accepts a string or numeric card value.